 Coastal Roots Farm Hosts Annual Tu B’Shvat Food Forest Festival

-Coastal Roots Farm, a non-profit Jewish community farm and education center located in Encinitas, welcomes community members from all backgrounds to celebrate Tu B’Shvat, the Jewish New Year of the Trees.
+Coastal Roots Farm, a nonprofit Jewish community farm and education center in Encinitas, welcomes community members from all backgrounds to celebrate Tu B’Shvat Food Forest Festival, the Jewish New Year of the Trees.
 Guests are invited to explore the “understory” to see how even the smallest cells are connected on Sunday, February 5.

 Food Forest Tours will feature chickens, silvopastures, and microclimates.
 As participants explore the Farm, local vendors, including a libation station for 21+ attendees, will be there to serve fresh food and drinks.
-Live music by Coral Bells will also be included at the event for guests to enjoy.
+Live music by Nathan and Jessie will also be included at the event for guests to enjoy.